Security

 - AWS Secrets Manager refs are read-only.

-For concrete config examples, see Embedding, AWS, the lobu.toml reference, and the CLI reference.
+For concrete config examples, see the lobu.config.ts reference and the CLI reference.

 MCP Proxy